 - (1) Type and general description of the incident - (2) General location or address of the incident - (3) Age range of patients - (4) Estimated number of patients by priority - (5) Approximate number of patients involved - (6) Any hazardous agents involved - c) Initiate the incident command structure according to local SOPs and/or the National Incident Management System.
-Update EMRC with more details about the incident as they become available. - d) Consider utilization of the MCI Communications Protocol (Section II.G.8) - e) Triage patients using the START/JumpSTART methods (Section II.D.7.e). - (1) Identify the patient's triage category by utilizing the appropriately colored triage ribbon and securely attach a MIEMSS-approved Triage Tag. - f) Do not delay transport of patients for extensive patient care procedures.
+Update EMRC with more details about the incident as they become available. - d) Consider utilization of the MCI Communications protocol. - e) Triage patients using the START / JumpSTART methods. - (1) Identify the patient's triage category by utilizing the appropriately colored triage ribbon and securely attach a MIEMSS-approved Triage Tag. - f) Do not delay transport of patients for extensive patient care procedures.
 Provide only the care required to sustain life and limb during transport to the hospital. - g) Track the care, movement, and disposition of EVERY patient utilizing the locally approved triage/treatment/transport logs.
-Patient information should be written on the triage tag.
-(NEW '20) - Consider the need for and request specialty resources through the local dispatch center and/or emergency management as per local procedures.
+Patient information should be written on the triage tag. - h) Consider the need for and request specialty resources through the local dispatch center and/or emergency management as per local procedures.
 These may include, - (1) Mass Casualty Support Units (MCSU) (Medical Supply Caches) - (2) Medical Ambulance Buses - (3) CHEMPACK (Organophosphate antidotes contact EMRC) - (4) Ambulance Strike Teams or EMS Taskforces - (5) Shock Trauma Go-Team - i) The Transportation Group Supervisor and Medical Communications Coordinator responsibilities should be assigned as early as possible.
 They are the critical link to EMRC, hospitals, and the health care system.
-Their duties include:
+Their duties include: - (1) Establish a final checkpoint through which all transport units MUST pass to ensure accountability of all patients. - (2) EMRC will have notified hospitals and acquired their bed availability based on the information originally received and will transmit that information to the scene when requested.